COVID-19 What's Happening FAQ

 - Sturgeon School Division No. 24

-Customers who are signed up for pre-authorized withdrawals and cannot pay your bill in full will need to notify Utility Services.
+Customers who are signed up for pre-authorized withdrawals and cannot pay their bill in full will need to notify Utility Services.

 - Due to increased pressure on our call lines, please contact Utility Services by email at firstname.lastname@example.org.
 You can expect to receive a response within one to two business days.

-If you are experiencing financial challenges in light of the current situation, please discuss your situation with one of our Utility Representatives to discuss payment arrangements.
+If you are experiencing financial challenges, please discuss your situation with one of our Utility Representatives to discuss payment arrangements at 780-459-1520 and choose Option #2, or email Utilities_Services@stalbert.ca.